 In Profiles, you can adjust and customize the phone tones for different events, environments, or caller groups.
 There are five preset profiles: Normal, Silent, Meeting, Outdoor, and Pager, which you can customize to meet your needs.
+You can see the currently selected profile at the top of the display in the standby mode.
+If the

-You can see the currently selected profile at the top of the display in standby mode.
-If the Normal profile is in use, only the current date is shown.
+Normal profile is in use, only the current date

-The tones can be default ringing tones, tones created in Composer, tones received in a message, or transferred to your phone via infrared, Bluetooth, or a PC connection and then saved to your phone.
+The tones can be default ringing tones, tones created in Composer, tones received in a message, or transferred to your phone by infrared, PC, or Bluetooth connection and then saved to your phone.